hira-00/grid-game/README.md

 ### How To Run The App

 1. The app is written in react so you will need to install node and npm on it, the instructions to install on different OSes is over here: https://docs.npmjs.com/downloading-and-installing-node-js-and-npm
 2. once node and npm are installed installed run the following instructions in order

-#### Run
+### Instructions:

 #### `cd grid-game`

 #### `npm install`

 #### `npm run start`

 The app will now run on http://localhost:3000